A short documentary about the 2013 Pilgrimage to whet your appetite for 2016...

-During the pilgrimage there will be recitation of the Rosary, the singing of traditional hymns, periods of silence and quiet reflection, and the chance to chat with other pilgrims and to renew friendships, or establish new ones.
+During the pilgrimage there will be recitation of the Rosary, spiritual conferences from our chaplains, the singing of traditional chants and hymns, periods of silence and quiet reflection, and the chance to chat with other pilgrims and to renew friendships, or establish new ones.

 This pilgrimage is open to all ages and to families.

 We want to encourage as many families to attend this pilgrimage as possible.
 For that reason we have secured limited indoor accommodation for each night.
 The indoor accommodation is for use by women and children.
 Women and children are also free to camp if they wish.
 Camping is compulsory for men.
 Please note that children under 18 years of age must be accompanied by an adult.

 If, for any reason, you are unable to take part in the pilgrimage itself, you are more than welcome to attend any or all of the Masses along the way.